 Whistler Mountain Bike Park has something for every level of rider.
 Gentle, banked cruisers through the Coastal forest.
 Tight and twisty single track - perfect for intermediate riders.
-For the armour clad, full face wearing, 50lb. bike group there are steep rock faces, gnarly, root strewn lines, drop offs of all descriptions and more.
+For the advanced riders there are steep rock faces, gnarly, root strewn lines, drop offs of all descriptions and more.

 Injuries are a common and expected part of mountain-biking.
 We strongly suggest that full face helmets, full length gloves, biking armor and a full suspension bike be used in the Bike Park.
 If you are new to the mountain-biking program at Whistler Blackcomb, or the Parent or Guardian of a younger rider, please familiarize yourself with the mountain-biking activities we offer.
 Introductory mountain-biking lessons and beginner mountain-biking terrain are available.
 More challenging terrain and features should not be attempted unless the rider has the appropriate skills, experience and equipment to effectively negotiate such trail sections.
 Please speak to Guest Services for more information regarding mountain-biking at Whistler Blackcomb.